 Hypotensive effects may limit the optimal dosing of Clonidine for opioid withdrawal and detox.
 Lofexidine, may be as effective as Clonidine for opioid withdrawal and detox with less hypotension and sedation.

 Suboxone is a partial opioid agonist medication used to treat opiate dependence that contains buprenorphine and naloxone.
-While Suboxone can be an effective medication to aid in recovery from opiate dependence, it is often a detox drug that is taken for long periods of time after the user has stopped taking other addictive opioids and continues addiction treatment.
+This drug can be an effective medication to aid in recovery from opiate dependence.
+It is also a detox drug that is taken for long periods of time after the user has stopped taking other addictive opioids and continues addiction treatment.

 After Prescription Pill Addiction Detox: Inpatient or Outpatient Addiction Treatment?

 After you complete prescription pill addiction detox you’ll need to decide whether an inpatient or outpatient addiction treatment program is best for you.
 Each type of program has advantages and disadvantages.
-It’s important to consider all facets of the recovery process as well as your own personal needs when choosing the right kind of treatment to overcome addiction.
-The medical professionals at Coastal Detox can assist you with coming up with the right treatment program for you after you detox.
+It’s important to consider all facets of the recovery process.
+Also consider your own personal needs when choosing the right kind of treatment to overcome addiction.
+The medical professionals at Coastal Detox can assist you with coming up with the right treatment program for you after detox.

 Inpatient Prescription Pill Addiction Treatment